CodeLinaro-mirror/le_meta-spdxscanner/README.md

 - TOKEN can be created on fossology server after login by "Admin"->"Users"->"Edit user account"->"Create a new token".

 2.  fossology-rest.bbclass
-- inherit the folowing class in your conf/local.conf for all of recipes or in some recipes which you want.
+- inherit the folowing class in your conf/local.conf.

 ```
   INHERIT += "fossology-rest"